neuralpain/pigmentpedia/0.3.0/src/search.typ

   }
 }

-/// Search for pigments in Pigmentpedia.
+/// Search for pigments in `pigmentpedia`.
 ///
 /// - key (str): Partial name or HEX value to search for.
 /// - scope (dictionary): Pigment group to search within.